Data Protection Declaration in accordance with GDPR

 4.6 Google Analytics

-This website uses Google Analytics, including the Google Analytics advertising features.
-Google Analytics is a web analysis service from Google Inc. (“Google”).
+This website uses Google Analytics including the Google Analytics advertising functions, provided that you have given us your consent to do so.
 Google Analytics uses so-called “cookies”; text files that are stored on your computer and allow an analysis of your usage of the website.

 Google Analytics is exclusively deployed with activated IP anonymisation (so-called IP masking).
 This means that the IP address of the Google user is shortened within the member states of the European Union or in other states party to the Agreement on the European Economic Area.
 Only in exceptional cases, e.g., upon technical failures in Europe, will the full IP address be sent to a Google server in the USA and shortened there.